qaalabs/fabric/docs/20-work-with-database/instructions.md

     This query joins the `Product` and `ProductCategory` tables to display the product names, their categories, and their list prices, sorted by price in descending order.

-3. In a new query editor, enter and run the following T-SQL code.
+3. In a new query editor, enter and :material-play: **run** the following T-SQL code.

     ```sql
     SELECT